 Article 1 - Name

 Section 1.
-The name of this organization shall be Sons of the American Legion Squadron 320 of Spotsylvania, Detachment of Virginia.
+The name of this organization shall be {Name of AL Post} Sons of the American Legion Squadron ___ of {City or County}, Detachment of Virginia.

 Article 2 - Objectives

 Section 1.
 The objectives and purposes of the Squadron shall be to promote the principles and policies as set forth in the foregoing preamble and the National and Detachment constitutions of the American Legion.